HardForksOverKnives/StableSwapper/WhitePaper.md

 <p>
 	At the center of Stable Swapper's architecture is a smart contract facilitating the following operations:
 	<ul>
-		<li>Minting SWAP tokens by taking deposits of stablecoins that satisfy current protocol variables.</li>
-		<li>Paying off SWAP redemptions with stablecoins from the collateral pool.</li>
 		<li>Performing swaps for swappers.</li>
+		<li>Minting SUPL tokens by taking deposits of stablecoins that satisfy current protocol variables.</li>
+		<li>Paying off SUPL redemptions with stablecoins from the collateral pool.</li>
 	</ul>
 </p>